Ready to talk about your DBaaS needs? Meet with us. Win a Tesla.* .

 What Does Web3 Look Like Right Now?

-Conclusion: What You Should Take Away About Web3 and Why AstraDB?
+What You Should Take Away About Web3

 Web3 is a vision of an internet that is decentralized: created and operated by users.
 The basic premise is that every product and platform is equal parts entertainment and business opportunity.
 Web3 would afford the average consumer with a level of power and autonomy that has not been seen on the internet before: along with all of the potential shortcomings and exploitations that come with that type of unfettered freedom.
 Hopefuls envision a new era of democratic internet usage, while critics view Web3 as the hyper-financialization of a platform that is essentially an everyday utility.
 Web3 has a huge amount of potential and it is worth keeping an eye on as you build your own future on the internet.
+Keep your ear to the ground as concepts and ideas come to fruition because you never know what the decentralized future may hold.

-Get Started building your Web3 Application Now!
+Get Started building your Web3 Application Now With AstraDB

 - The Ethereum Blockchain dataset has indexed every block in existence